HarryAnkcorn/LinkedIn_webscrapper/README.md

     ⋅⋅⋅Writes: job_data.csv⋅⋅

 **plot lambda**
-⋅⋅⋅Purpose: Creates and saves a matplotlib graph as a image.
-The graph plots the frequency of words in the words_to_plot.txt and job_data.csv against the date⋅⋅
+   Purpose: Creates and saves a matplotlib graph as a image.
+The graph plots the frequency of words in the words_to_plot.txt and job_data.csv against the date
-⋅⋅⋅Trigger: updating of job_data.csv⋅⋅
+   Trigger: updating of job_data.csv
-⋅⋅⋅Reads: job_data.csv, words_to_plot.txt⋅⋅
+   Reads: job_data.csv, words_to_plot.txt
-⋅⋅⋅Writes: plot.png⋅⋅
+   Writes: plot.png